Home page under construction...

 XX - female

-The Red locus decides whether a cat is red or black/brown.
-This can best be envisioned as 'red or not', as these genes don't determine anything about the actual black/brown colour.
+The Red locus determines whether a cat will be red or black/brown.
+The locus can be viewed as 'red or not red' for simplicity.

 O - red